islandryu/react-sessionstrage/README.md

 #### arguement

 `string[]`
-Put the session storage key in the array。
+Put the session storage key in the array.
 Rerendered when the sessionStorage keys contained in the array are updated.

 ## setSessionStorage